ishan-surana/cryptosystems/README.md

 </span>

 ## Overview
-The `cryptosystems` package offers a robust suite of classes and functions for symmetric and asymmetric encryption, hashing algorithms, key exchange protocols as well as mathematical utility functions.
+The `cryptosystems` package offers a suite of classes and functions for symmetric and asymmetric encryption, hashing algorithms, key exchange protocols as well as mathematical utility functions.
 Designed for seamless encryption, decryption, and cryptographic operations, this package is lightweight and efficient, relying solely on Python’s built-in libraries: `ctypes`, `warnings` and `hashlib`.
 With almost all of the cryptographic logic implemented from scratch, `cryptosystems` provides a streamlined, dependency-free solution, ensuring consistency and reliability across different environments as well as Python versions.

+> [!WARNING]
+> As of now, this library stands as a personal project of mine.
+It has not been audited by any authority.
+It also contains many basic symmetric ciphers, which should be used ONLY for educational purposes, and NOT in production.
+The same point stands for other cryptosystems due to appropriate padding schemes not formed yet, and the project not having been formally verified.
+Please do not use this library in production until it is audited and certified.

 ## 📜 Changelog for `cryptosystems` v1.0.0 📜
 - **🚀 Improved Performance with GMP 🚀:** Optimized performance using GMP for faster computations.